BenGWeeks/TheBitcoinPlaybook/README.md

 ## Issues, Errors, Comments, Contributions

 To suggest changes, please submit a pull request.
+The format of this book uses [AsciiDoc](https://docs.asciidoctor.org/asciidoc/latest/).

 ## Reading this book